JackDca/Mailpilewiki/FAQ-Technical-Questions---Not-Encryption.md

 ### Will you support multiple email accounts, not multiple user accounts (different people), this is multiple email accounts for one person.

 Yes, this feature is being developed presently.

+### Will messages be sent via SMTP from my regular address

+Yes, absolutely, Mailpile is an email client that interoperates with the standard email protocol SMTP.